-“But isn’t London super expensive?” has got to be the most common questions I get asked as an ex-city boy when talking about travel to the United Kingdom’s capital.
-And, while it might be a surprising answer, I always reply that cheap may be a stretch – but London on a budget is possible.
+“But isn’t London super expensive?” has got to be the most common question I get asked as an ex-city boy when talking about travel to the United Kingdom’s capital.
+And, while it might be a surprising answer, I always reply that cheap may be a stretch – but London on a budget?
+Absolutely!

 1. Flying to London (or not)

-In the past, I have travelled to Amsterdam or Rome to take long-haul flights because it has been up to £250 one way cheaper.
-London has high taxes and its fares are not always that competitive so look at flying into a different European city first, saving some bucks for a night or two there and then jumping on a budget flight – or a Eurostar train – to London.
+I have travelled to Amsterdam or Rome to take long-haul flights in the past because it has been up to £250 cheaper each way.
+London has high taxes, and direct fares are not always that competitive, so look at flying into a different European city first, saving some bucks for a night or two there and then jumping on a budget flight – or a Eurostar train – to London.
 Alternatively, look at airlines which offer ‘stopover’ deals or connecting flights, as these can also be cheaper to reach the UK while also allowing you to see another city.
 Two well-known options include TAP Portugal’s Lisbon stopover and Norway-based Norse, which launched in 2021.

 3. Finding affordable London accommodation